PushpenderIndia/Sinister/README.md

                         This small python script can do really awesome work.

-TechNowLogger is Keylogger Generator for Windows/Linux, which sends key-logs & screenshot via email with other juicy target info written in Python 3.
+Sinister is Keylogger Generator for Windows/Linux, which sends key-logs & screenshot via email with other juicy target info written in Python 3.

 ## Disclaimer
 <p align="center">